Small businesses involved in government contracting find themselves excluded from opportunities because of FAR sole source justification contracts.

 This allows the agency to override the CICA automatic stay requirement when in the best interests of the government.

-For urgent and compelling sole source justification contracts, the head of the procurement divisions must certify that there are urgent and compelling situations and significantly impact the government’s interests, and staying the award cannot wait until a court resolves any litigation disputes.
+For urgent and compelling sole source justification FAR contracts, the head of the procurement divisions must certify that there are urgent and compelling situations and significantly impact the government’s interests, and staying the award cannot wait until a court resolves any litigation disputes.

-FAR Sole Sourcing Mistakes Made By Agencies
+Sole Sourcing Mistakes Made By Agencies

 Government contracting agencies, when making their single source justification decisions, sometimes fail to reasonably perform their due diligence on the current market.
 Under FAR 6.302 1, the government can exercise its discretion when Only One Responsible Source and No Other Supplies or Services Will Satisfy Agency Requirements.

 Sometimes courts have rejected an agency sole source procurement because there was more than one responsible source that could provide the required services.
 See ATA Def.
 Indus., Inc. v.
 United States, 38 Fed.
 Cl.
 489 (1997) (finding that a sole source justification contract was unlawful because the products and services in the purchase order were available from protestor and on the open commercial market).